kubernetes/sig-release/release-engineering/README.md

 As of Autumn 2020 we're developing a Buddy Program to improve our onboarding.
 Here's how it will work:

 - Release Managers follow up with newcomers to go over the details of this page and empower them to ask questions about our work and processes.
-- Newcomers can request a Buddy (a Release Manager), who will also be shadowed/supported by up to two Release Manager Associates
+- Newcomers can request a Buddy (a Release Manager), who will also be shadowed/supported by up to two Release Manager Associates.
-- Buddies will come from the same general time zone area and, as often as possible, share the same language
+- Buddies will come from the same general time zone area and, as often as possible, share the same language.
-- Work-related conversations should take place in the Slack channel as much as possible to help other newcomers onboard
+- Work-related conversations should take place in the Slack channel as much as possible to help other newcomers onboard.

 More information about the Buddy Program is available [on this page](https://github.com/kubernetes/sig-release/blob/master/release-managers.md).